Defining A Scene Graph

 The HOOPS/3dGS pseudo-code corresponding with the blue portions of the diagram is listed below.

 The 'planet', 'moon', and 'sun' segments would also contain several other rotation and translation operations if we wanted to accurately position and animate them.
-Refer to the Programming Guide section 3.3 for more information on how modelling matrices would be applied to accurately model and animate the solar system example.
+Refer to the modeling matrices section for more information on how modelling matrices would be applied to accurately model and animate the solar system example.

 This describes a scene graph whose 3D model is based on the 3D/MCAD scene graph discussed above, but incorporates concepts required by 'design intent' applications in the CAD market.
 These are applications that contain 3D part data, but also overlay 2D annotation data on the 3D objects, and layout multiple views of the model in preparation for hardcopy.